sap218/hugo-test/content/posts/fashun.md

 ### Trend occurances

-{{< figure src="/fashun/trends/heatmap_full.png" caption="**Figure**: Correlation matrix of trend occurances between terms of interest.
-Green represents high correlation relationships, white neutral, and purple negative correlation.
-For example: earrings and necklace are highly correlation, both a fashion accessory." alt="trends correlation matrix" >}}
+{{< figure src="/fashun/trends/heatmap_full.png" caption="**Figure**: Correlation matrix of trend occurrences between terms of interest.
+Green represents positive correlation, white neutral, and purple negative.
+For example: earrings and necklace are highly correlated, both a fashion accessory." alt="trends correlation matrix" >}}

-We can see some fashion correlations from the above matrx, such as: accessories (earrings and necklace) and seasonal (winter, coat, boots, scarf).
+We can see some fashion correlations from the above matrix, such as: accessories (earrings and necklace) and seasonal (winter, coat, boots, scarf).
 Winter itself correlating negatively with Summer.
 Correlation can infer semantics (coat and jacket) and indicate synonyms.
 Some interesting correlations include a positive relationships between earrings and black; and a negative relationship between Summer and bracelet & earrings.